datacite/schema/index.md

 For our [Metadata store](https://mds.datacite.org) all these versions are valid although only one version is considered <em>preferred</em> at any given moment of time.
 Starting with version 3.0 only major releases will have a new namespace.

-Each incoming to [Metadata store](https://mds.datacite.org) XML document should indicate schema location in the root element.
+Each incoming [Metadata store](https://mds.datacite.org) XML document should indicate the schema location in the root element.

 * [DataCite Metadata Schema 3 latest release](meta/kernel-3/index.html) (preferred)